tristenAH/VMAF-Code-Repository/README.md

 ## Directory Contents:
 **The Keypoints_Prediction folder** has files to generate predicted videos using the various algorithms (VRNN, RNN, VAE, No Prediction), to run VMAF on them, and generate visualizations of the VMAF data.

+The environment_setup file in the Keypoints_Prediction folder is a text file which details what you have to do in order to be able to run the notebooks in the same folder.

 The log directory is for the generated images, videos, and VMAF outputs produced by the notebooks in the Keypoints_Prediction folder.

 ## Large Files and where to put them